ente0/hashCrack/README.md

 cd hashCrack
 ```

-- If you are on Windows, in order to execute Bash, simply download [Git Bash](https://git-scm.com/download/win) or [Kali Linux](https://apps.microsoft.com/detail/9pkr34tncv07?hl=en-us&gl=US) from Microsoft Store.
-To begin, clone the repository using `git clone https://github.com/ente0v1/hashCrack.git` in your $HOME directory, then navigate into the hashCrack folder by typing `cd hashCrack`.
-Proceed to move `hash.txt` in your repo root directory.
+- To begin, clone the repository using `git clone https://github.com/ente0v1/hashCrack.git` in your $HOME directory, then navigate into the hashCrack folder by typing `cd hashCrack`.
+Proceed to move `hash.txt` in your directory.

 - To populate hashCrack with wordlists and such, just execute: